Mausinator08/Crit-Project-Manager/UPDATES.md

 ### Fixes

 * Declared css and css modules so that importing them does not show errors.
-* Fixed warnings for useEffect hooks missing dependencies.

 ### Enhancements

-* Added a UseService() function to make getting context services easier and less verbose.
-* Changed all pages, components, etc... to use UseService() function for getting services.
 * Consolidated useState hooks into one hook for all pages, components, etc...